Klammertime/P4-Website-Optimization/NOTES.md

         1) You make a call to it and tell it which function to call requestAnimationFrame(animate);
         ```
-    * All browsers support rAF except IE9, where you can use polyfill.
+        - All browsers support rAF except IE9, where you can use polyfill.

-    **2) Make sure the JS doesn't take too long to run with Web Workers**:
+    2) Make sure the JS doesn't take too long to run with Web Workers:

-    * Since everything for the frame has to share that 16ms timespan, JS has a portion of that.
+        - Since everything for the frame has to share that 16ms timespan, JS has a portion of that.
 Its easy for JS to take a while to run, especially for frameworks and libraries, since they need time to do their work, such as handling views, callbacks or analyzing data.
 You can find out how long the JS takes to run in the Timeline, with JS Profiler turned on.
 Then hit record.
 Only use the profiler when you know you have a problem with long running JS.

-    * Web Workers: These provide an interface for spawning scripts to run in the background.
+        - Web Workers: These provide an interface for spawning scripts to run in the background.
 Normally web sites run in a single thread running on the operating system.
 WW allow you to run JS in a totally different scope than the main window and on a totally different operating system thread.
 Whatever is happening in the main thread won't be affected by the worker thread and the opposite is true.

-    * For More on web workers: [https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)
+        - For More on web workers: [https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers)

-    **3) Memory Management**:
+    3) Memory Management:

-    * JS is garbage collected, which means as devs we don't have to worry about it but the downside is that the JS engine has to handle that itself and when it decides to run the garbage collector, nothing else runs.
+        - JS is garbage collected, which means as devs we don't have to worry about it but the downside is that the JS engine has to handle that itself and when it decides to run the garbage collector, nothing else runs.
 This can cause visible pauses.
 You can't always predict whether your code will be garbagey, so that's why you have to measure it using chrome dev tools in timeline, switch on memory profile then record it.

-    * You can see a steep line then it drops off, which is the garbage collection occurring.
+        - You can see a steep line then it drops off, which is the garbage collection occurring.
 If there are a lot of fast climbs, we are assigning memory fast and often.
 Also, when garbage collection runs, does it take it back to zero?
 If not, their is a memory leak.

-    * You can uncheck memory then go to the details below, or cmd f, enter GC in search to see how long its taking.
+        - You can uncheck memory then go to the details below, or cmd f, enter GC in search to see how long its taking.
 (GC is garbage collection).

-    * For More on memory management:
+        - For More on memory management:
         - [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management)
         - [Udacity - JS Memory Management](https://classroom.udacity.com/nanodegrees/nd001/parts/00113454012/modules/273584856175461/lessons/4138168623/concepts/41645386230923)